juliusjh/fault_enabled_cca/README.md

 To run the attack:

-1. Create a virtual enviroment in .env
+1. Create a virtual enviroment .env
 	```
 	$ python3 -m venv .env
 	```